isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution468.md

 ---
-title: Advanced Ecommerce Solution by I Concept Version 1.0 -Advanced Ecommerce Solution by I Concept (Comprehensive)
+title: Qornerstone Estate Management System Version 3.50 - Qornerstone Subscription Package for Building Owners
 permalink: /productivity-solutions-grant/solutionrepo/solution468
 ---

 ### Description

-Advanced Ecommerce Solution by I Concept has all the functions SMEs will need to run a successful ecommerce store to sell their products online and receive payment via online payment gateway, QR Code payment, PayNow or PayLah.
+Qornerstone Estate is an off-the-shelf solution to digitalize Property & Management (PM) operations.
+For property managers and single building owners looking to streamline operations and raise productivity levels, or who may wish to scale up but find themselves constrained by the escalating cost of manpower, the Qornerstone Estate is an end-to-end property, leasing, and facilities management platform to leverage on.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_I_Concept_(Annex_3)_wef_1_March_2021_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/IBASE_Technology_20200155_Annex_3_20200625151908_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria